-Consolidated financial statements Company financial statements Notes to the company financial statements
+Consolidated financial statements Notes to the company financial statements

 C. Risk management framework

 The risk charter defines the Group's governance and decision framework (delegated authorities and mandates) for both financial and non-financial risks.
 The Group has the following risk governance in place through its Group entities: